 Gillespie-Redd-On Aug.
 2, 1958, at the home of the bride, Joseph Lauren Gillespie and Nellie Fay Redd were joined in marriage.
 The ceremony was performed in a beautiful garden setting.
 We wish the best life has to offer for this fine couple.
-The writer read the cere--M. Lynwood Smith
+The writer read the ceremony.